-- (i) The dashed interconnecting ring ( ) indicates that the foci of the seven circles are interconnected in complex ways. - (ii) The numbers in brackets refer to the New Zealand Teachers Council Graduating Teacher Standards (NZTCGTS). - (iii) The New Zealand Teachers Council Code of Ethics for registered teachers underpins the NZTCGTS.
+- The dashed interconnecting ring ( ) indicates that the foci of the seven circles are interconnected in complex ways. - (ii) The numbers in brackets refer to the Education Council Graduating Teacher Standards (EC GTS). - (iii) The Education Council Code of Ethics for registered teachers underpins the EC GTS.